soijebor/Neural_Networks_And_Deep_Learning_Models/README.md

 ***Identify the following in your dataset:***

-  * What variable(s) are considered the target for your model? - IS_SUCCESSFUL when i got an accuracy of 72.6% and SPECIAL_CONSIDERATIONS when i got an accuracy of 99.9%
+  * What variable(s) are considered the target for your model? - IS_SUCCESSFUL when I got an accuracy of 72.6% and SPECIAL_CONSIDERATIONS when I got an accuracy of 99.9%

   * What variable(s) are considered to be the features for your model? - APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, ORGANIZATION, INCOME_AMT, ASK_AMT, IS_SUCCESSFUL, and SPECIAL_CONSIDERATIONS